 1. The CAR shall establish an administrative record that contains the documents that form the basis for the selection of a cleanup plan.
-Documents in the administrative record shall include an analysis of reasonable alternatives including no action; site investigation reports; the cleanup plan; cleanup standards used; responses to public comments; and verification that shows that cleanup is complete.
+Documents in the administrative record shall include an ABCA with reasonable alternatives including no action; site investigation reports; the cleanup plan; cleanup standards used; responses to public comments; and verification that shows that cleanup is complete.
 The CAR shall keep the administrative record available at a location convenient to the public and make it available for inspection.
+The administrative records must be retained for three years after the termination of the closeout agreement subject to any requirements for maintaining records of site cleanups ongoing at the time of termination.